phretaddin/schemapack/README.md

 ## Benchmarks

 These were performed via encoding/decoding the `player` object at the start of this page with an i7 3770k on Windows 7.
 Feel free to run the benchmarks yourself.
+(Now using benchmark.js)

 ![Size](http://i.imgur.com/TcTREhP.png "Size")
 ![Speed](http://i.imgur.com/2755F3g.png "Speed")